garenthoms/fx/_chapters/005-Trading Strategy/004-enter-exit-trades.md

 ---
-title: Test Draft
+title: Enter And Exit Trades
-slug: test2-draft
+slug: enter-exit-trades
-abstract: coming soon.
+abstract: Identifying the best points to enter and exit trades.
 ---

 ### Enter and Exit Trades